priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 - If I set the flag `--enable-bootstrap-token-auth` to `True`, then the API server is configured to trust a list of (kubeadm) bootstrap tokens.
 - These tokens needs to be stored as a `Secret` object (of a very specific type - `bootstrap.kubernetes.io/token`)  in the `kube-system` namespace.
-- and once that is done, then if a joining node (actually, the kubelet running on the joining node) makes a "TLS bootstrapping authentication" request using the "bootstrap token" in the request header (`Authorization: Bearer <token>`), then the request is authenticated.
+- and once that is done, then if a joining node (actually, the kubelet running on the joining node) makes a "TLS bootstrapping authentication" request using the "bootstrap token" in the request header (`Authorization: Bearer <token>`), then the request will be authenticated.

 So, we have some information now about the kubeadm bootstrap token.